kengho/vipnet-hw-tools-ruby/README.md

 ## License

-MESD is distributed under the MIT-LICENSE.
+VipnetGetter is distributed under the MIT-LICENSE.